 Next on your walk is the Green Pleasure Pier.
-The pier is your launch point for many water activities like paddle boats, kayaking and glass bottom boats.
+The pier is your launch point for many water activities like paddle boats, kayaking, and glass-bottom boats.
 It is also home to several casual restaurants.

-On the left side, you can browse through the many boutique shops offering resort fashion, artwork and souvenirs.
+On the left side, you can browse through the many boutique shops offering resort fashion, artwork, and souvenirs.
 You also pass by Island Spa where you can get a massage, soak in a pool or get a hot sand therapy.

 Crescent connects to Casino way through the famous “Via Casino Arch“.
-Continue your walk along Casino way enjoying the commanding view of the round building.
+Continue your walk along Casino Way enjoying the commanding view of the round building.
 The casino was just a gathering place and was never used for gambling.
 It has a large ballroom on the second floor and a movie theater.
 It is also home to the Catalina Museum.

 The casino facade showcases 3 large murals and the interior walls have the original Art Deco murals by John Gabriel Beckman.
-A guided tour is available for a fee and runs 3 times starting from 11:45 am.
+A guided tour is available for a fee and runs 3 times starting at 11:45 am.
 The 40-minute tour costs $12.

 After your visit to the Casino, continue on to Descanso beach club.
-The club is a private business that offers water activities, cabanas, bars and restaurants.
+The club is a private business that offers water activities, cabanas, bars, and restaurants.
 But the beach itself is open to the public.
 If you rent one of their cabanas or beach chairs you can also enjoy drinks and food delivered to the sand.
 Because it is a private facility, alcoholic beverages are permitted on the beach.

-Descanso beach is also the starting point of one of Catalina’s most exciting adventures: Zip-lines.
+Descanso Beach is also the starting point of one of Catalina’s most exciting adventures: Zip-lines.
 More about the Zip-Line adventure later.

 Taste of Catalina Food Tour

-We started our culinary experience at Steve’s Steakhouse where we enjoyed a savory tomato soup, coconut shrimp and a tender marinated steak.
+We started our culinary experience at Steve’s Steakhouse where we enjoyed a savory tomato soup, coconut shrimp, and a tender marinated steak.

 During the tour, we enjoyed 5 more tastes and a ton of information.
 Lili was very informative and entertaining.